Location: Toronto, ON

 - Experience working with databases (SQL or Oracle) and familiarity with statistics, predictive analytics, natural language processing, database architecture, database design, and API’s.

 - Experience designing and using reporting and visualizations applications such as Power BI, Tableau, or SRSS to turn data into actionable insights detail.

 For More Information

-SickKids Foundation is committed to fostering an inclusive, accessible environment, where all individuals’ feel valued, respected and supported.
-Candidates requiring accommodation during the recruitment process are asked to notify the Search Consultant.
+SickKids Foundation is committed to fostering an inclusive, accessible environment, where all individuals feel valued, respected, and supported.
+Read our Diversity & Inclusion Commitment Statement here.
+Candidates requiring accommodation during the recruitment process are asked to please contact the Human Resources Department.

 In terms of work location, we would prefer a candidate who is able to work from our University Avenue offices in Toronto, but are open to candidates who work remotely from the surrounding regions providing they come into the office for meetings and teamwork as required.